Genx-unidirectional/react-app/README.md

 - Search Auto complete component with controlled input which onchange trigger custom useFetch function in Suggestion component
 - Suggestion component is lazy load component which showed up when query.length > 0
 - By clicking on the suggestion the text inside it get copied to input search field and that suggestion component disappears

+### 7 Tabs

+- Switching tabs and based on those tabs switching contents.